Black Diamond JetForce Tour 26L Review

 Backcountry Utility

-Featuring a unique zupper shape on what is otherwise a pretty classic panel-loading backcountry touring pack, it offers decent backcountry utility.
-The zipper that accesses the main compartment wraps around in a "C" shape, which, as a result, means you can open it up more-or-less like a piece of luggage.
-The fact that it doesn't zip down very far on both sides mean packing it and accessing certain items can be challenging if you've packed it full.
+Featuring a unique zipper shape on what is otherwise a pretty classic panel-loading backcountry touring pack, it offers decent backcountry utility.
+The zipper that accesses the main compartment wraps around in a “C” shape, which means you can open it up like a piece of luggage.
+The fact that it doesn't zip down very far on both sides means packing it and accessing certain items can be challenging when full.
+Still, the JetForce is pretty roomy considering its 26L volume, and while it doesn't feel huge, it was large enough for most people for all-day touring.

-The snow safety gear pocket is gigantic and fits most medium and large-sized shovels and probes, including most 300cm lengths.
+The snow safety gear pocket is gigantic and fits most shovels and probes, including most 300cm lengths.
 It is just big enough that we could fit our skins inside the pocket, using it as a wet pocket, helping to keep our insulating layers (or extra gloves in the main compartment) dry.

 There is an internal zippered pocket inside the snow safety gear pocket, which can be a great place to store your keys, sunblock, or other small, easily lost items.
 This is the only option as far as organization goes.